top of page

 Cowden Syndrome

-Etiology: mutation in PTEN
+Etiology: LOF mutation in PTEN

 Inheritance: AD